nrs-org/novelslop/content/vol_01/chap_06.typ

   Kazugai Uta had been used to initiating conversations with strangers.
 As a consequence, when her friends wanted to make contact with some people they did not know, she always became some sorts of third-party between the two.
-And as a bonus, she would often ended up as acquaintances of the two people who asked her to initiate contact.
+And as a bonus, she would often end up as acquaintances of the two people who asked her to initiate contact.

   And because so, she had quite a lot of connections.
 But most of them were